Croatian Krafne Doughnuts

 - Drop the dough into a bowl with a little flour.
 Cover with a dish towel and let proof for a full hour.
 I place the covered bowl into a 200 degree oven after it is shut off, and I use that invaluable wooden spoon to prop open the oven door slightly.

-- Roll out the Krafne dough on a lightly floured surface until it is about ½ inch or slightly more.
+- Roll out the Krafne dough on a lightly floured surface until it is about ¾ inch thick.
 Cut out the desired size of Krafne.
 I finally purchased ring molds, but I used a mug or glass that has been dipped in flour for years.
-Keep making doughnuts with the remaining dough until you cannot make doughnuts any more!
+Keep making doughnuts with the remaining dough until you cannot make doughnuts any more, but try to make the most you can before further manipulating the dough.
+Do not re-roll the dough more than you have to.
+Sometimes overworking it causes folds, which cause the fried doughnuts to split when filling.
+Be ginger:)

 - Once both sides are golden brown, other than the recognizable pale ring around the middle, remove and drain on a baking sheet or shallow dish with paper towels.
 I like to roll immediately in granulated sugar, but you can wait and use confectioners sugar if preferred.

-- Once the Krafne have cooled for at least 15 minutes, you can fill with Nutella, fruit preserve, or a pastry cream.
+- Once the Krafne have cooled for at least 10 minutes, you can fill with Nutella, fruit preserve, pastry cream, or other fillings.
 The recipe for Apricot Cream Filling and additional notes on filling the Krafne can be found above in the bullet points.
 They keep decently for the day or the next morning, but, of course, you cannot beat fresh, warm Croatian Krafne doughnuts on a winter night, a spring morning, a summer day, a fall evening, you get the drift, no?:)